PFAPA Syndrome

 Treatment of PFAPA Syndrome

-No treatment for PFAPA syndrome is required, but children may be given corticosteroids to relieve symptoms.
+PFAPA syndrome does not always need to be treated, but children may be given steroids to relieve symptoms.
 Cimetidine or colchicine seems to be helpful in some children.
 If these treatments do not help, doctors rarely remove the tonsils (tonsillectomy), which usually relieves symptoms.

 Drugs Mentioned In This Article